 This article provides valuable information on getting emergency dental treatment during the coronavirus outbreak, including when you should or shouldn’t see an emergency dentist.

 How do I know if I need emergency dental care?
 What are common dental emergencies?

-When you’re dealing with a dental emergency, you must call your emergency dentist.
+When you’re dealing with a dental emergency, you must call your emergency dentist near me.
 Most emergency dental clinics provide a number you can contact outside of business hours during dental emergencies.
 However, it’s never right to abuse that number for non-emergencies, like a toothache — it’s especially wrong to use that number during a coronavirus.
 Unfortunately, studies have shown that almost half of all dental emergencies aren’t really emergencies at all.
 So, let’s look at what is or isn’t considered a dental emergency.

 Generally speaking, dental problems that need immediate attention are dental emergencies.
 By immediate, we’re referring to situations that must be addressed immediately, preferably within an hour.
 Dental emergencies cause immense and unbearable pain, bleeding, knocked-out teeth, or other such problems.
 If a situation can escalate within the next hour, if left untreated, that’s a dental emergency.
 The following are some examples of dental emergencies:

 - Knocked-out tooth — in this case, you must contact an emergency dentist within an hour to increase your chances of tooth reattachment.